jenny-chen/SideQuest/README.md

-# sidesideproject
+# SideQuest

-A place for people who don't know what side projects they should make.
+A web-app for matching people with ideas with people with the skills to realize them.